MicrosoftDocs/appcenter-docs/docs/sdk/getting-started/xamarin.md

 ```

 > [!NOTE]
-> If you need to move this initialization earlier to capture early crashes, you must call it from the UI/main thread.
+> If using Crashes, you must call this method in the UI/main thread and avoid starting background tasks until the `Start` method returns.
-> Any null reference exception caught from another thread while Crashes is initializing may trigger a native crash and ignore the catch clause.
+> The reason is that any null reference exception caught from another thread while Crashes is initializing may trigger a native crash and ignore the catch clause.
-> Once the `AppCenter.Start` returns, it is safe to try/catch null reference exceptions again.
+> Once the `AppCenter.Start` method returns, it is safe to try/catch null reference exceptions again.
 > You can read more about the cause of this timing issue in the [Signals and third-party crash reporters](https://www.mono-project.com/docs/advanced/signals/) article.

 ##### 4.2.3 Xamarin.Forms